-Essex Year to Date Position: 57% (2011/12 Provisional) Population Measure - A high figure represents good performance Percentage of businesses causing consumers significant detriment which are brought to compliance within 12 months Essex County Council Trading Standards has an important part to play in protecting the public and honest businesses from rogue and dangerous traders.
+Essex Latest Position: 57% (2011/12 Provisional) Population Measure - A high figure represents good performance Percentage of businesses causing consumers significant detriment which are brought to compliance within 12 months Essex County Council Trading Standards has an important part to play in protecting the public and honest businesses from rogue and dangerous traders.
 The service provides advice and guidance, but also persuades and when appropriate, prosecutes in order to protect the public and business community.
 This newly developed measure will identify the progress being made in returning rogue traders back to compliance within a 12 month period.
-Essex Year to Date Position: Baseline to be established in 2012/13 Service Measure (ESH) Success Measure: Making Essex roads safer 5.1.4 Number of people injured (excluding killed or seriously injured) in road traffic collisions 5.1.5 Number of people killed or seriously injured on Essex's roads 5.1.4 Target: 4% reduction on the 2011 outturn.
+Essex Latest Position: Baseline to be established in 2012/13 Service Measure (ESH) Success Measure: Making Essex roads safer 5.1.4 Number of people injured (excluding killed or seriously injured) in road traffic collisions 5.1.5 Number of people killed or seriously injured on Essex's roads 5.1.4 Target: 4% reduction on the 2011 outturn.

 5.1.5 Target: 612 people killed or seriously injured in 2012/13.
 563 by 2020.
 Road deaths and serious injuries affect whole communities.
 A road network on which all users can travel safely is essential to meeting the authority's key priority of making Essex a safer county in which to live and work.
 Significant improvement has already been achieved in recent years with a 44% reduction in both KSI and slight injuries from the 1994-98 average to 2010.
 When benchmarking against 42 Police Force Areas (PFA's) in England & Wales, Essex has shown good improvement from 39th to 27th safest over the same time period (measured by Killed or Seriously Injured casualties per area population).
 Through the Essex Casualty Reduction Board (ECRB), Essex is continuing to work together with partners to promote a safe and secure travelling environment.
 The longer term ambition for Essex will be to meet or exceed the 2020 casualty reduction targets as agreed by the Essex Casualty Reduction Board.
-Currently:

-A 60% reduction from the 2005/09 average baseline resulting in a reduction from 4371 (2005/09 baseline) to 1748 (2020 target) people injured in road traffic collisions.
-A 30% reduction from the 2005/09 average baseline resulting in a reduction from 840 (2005/09 baseline) to 563 (2020 target) people killed or seriously injured in road traffic collisions.
+These targets for 2020 are currently: A 60% reduction from the 2005/09 average baseline resulting in a reduction from 4371 (2005/09 baseline) to 1748 people injured in road traffic collisions.

+A 30% reduction from the 2005/09 average baseline resulting in a reduction from 840 (2005/09 baseline) to 563 people killed or seriously injured in road traffic collisions.

-Essex Year to Date Position: 5.1.4 - 3573 (2011 projected result)Population Measure - A low figure represents good performance 5.1.5 Number of people killed or seriously injured on Essex's roads
+Essex Latest Position: - 3573 (2011 projected result) Population Measure - A low figure represents good performance People killed or seriously injured on Essex's roads

-Essex Year to Date Position: 5.1.5 - 593 (2011 projected result) Population Measure - A low figure represents good performance Outcome 2: Encouraging Essex residents to influence decisions and shape their communities
+Essex Latest Position: - 593 (2011 projected result) Population Measure - A low figure represents good performance

-Success Measure: Encouraging residents to get more involved in their communities 5.2.1 Percentage of residents who would like to be more involved in decision making Aim: To further engage the residents of Essex to encourage involvement This measure helps to assess the current community engagement and involvement levels in local decision making - an important part of the Big Society agenda where Government committed to shifting responsibility from state to society.
+Outcome 2: Encouraging Essex residents to influence decisions and shape their communities Success Measure: Encouraging residents to get more involved in their communities 5.2.1 Percentage of residents who would like to be more involved in decision making Aim: To further engage the residents of Essex to encourage involvement This measure helps to assess the current community engagement and involvement levels in local decision making - an important part of the Big Society agenda where Government committed to shifting responsibility from state to society.
 Following an increase from 29% to 32% between 2008/9 to 2009/10, provisional data for 2011/12 would indicate a decline to 25%.
 Through community projects, Essex County Council will look to further engage residents to encourage Essex residents to influence decisions and shape their communities and help communities play a greater role in challenging local services.

-Essex Year to Date Position: 24% (2011/12 provisional) Population Measure - A high figure represents good performance 5.2.2 Percentage of residents who are interested in getting involved to improve their local community Aim:
+Essex Latest Position: 24% (2011/12 provisional) Population Measure - A high figure represents good performance 5.2.2 Percentage of residents who are interested in getting involved to improve their local community Aim: